1. Checking for drafts around windows, doors, and the chimney flue can keep you from losing valuable heat.

 2. Apply caulking inside and out on doors and windows where necessary to reduce heat loss.
-Attaching some weather stripping around the doorways to can help ensure a good seal.
+Attaching some weather stripping around the doorways can help ensure a good seal.

 3. Remove air conditioners from windows or place an insulated covering over them to reduce the potential for drafts.